-Add more ground coffee to the coffee maker; the resulted flavour would be more strong.
+Add more ground coffee to the coffee maker; the resulting flavour will be more strong.
 This is how you can slow down the process of ice melting.

-You can also put your cooled coffee in the ice cube tray and put it in the freezer for some time and put back these ice cubes into the cup and after a few moments, when it starts melting, drink it.
+You can also put your cooled coffee in the ice cube tray, put it in the freezer for some time, and put back these ice cubes into the cup, and after a few moments, drink it when it starts melting.

 How To Make Cold Brew?

 The obtained flavor would be more potent if the coarsely ground coffee is steeped down efficiently.
-As long as the coffee sits more, the taste becomes more vigorous, and adding up ice wouldn’t spoil the drink or dilute the coffee, as happens in iced beverage.
+As long as the coffee sits more, the taste becomes more vigorous, and adding up ice wouldn’t spoil the drink or dilute the coffee, as happens in the iced beverages.

 Difference In Flavour ( Taste And Caffeine)

-Generally, iced coffee requires heat while preparing, and it produces a little bit of bitter taste on brewing.
-On the other side, the cold coffee is prepared less acidic while brewing.
+Generally, iced coffee requires heat while preparing, producing a bit of a bitter taste on brewing.
+Conversely, cold coffee is prepared with less acidity while brewing.
 Thus, a cold beverage is candied and chocolatey compared to an iced flavour as it needs low temperature and low pressure.

 A fully ready cold brew has minimum 50 mg and maximum 400mg caffeine in it.

 Their caffeine varies whenever you buy ground coffee or coffee bags from different stores.
-However, the famous joe company offers Starbucks iced coffee has 165mg of caffeine, but it has 205 mg of caffeine in a cold drink.
+However, the famous joe company offers Starbucks iced coffee has 165mg of caffeine but 205 mg of caffeine in a cold drink.
 Therefore cold joe is stronger due to more caffeine.

-Every person’s taste is different; someone like iced drink and others one’s cold flavour.
-You will agree with my words that any other drink can’t beat beverages, especially cold beverages in summer.
+Every person’s taste is different; some like iced drinks, and others one’s cold flavour.
+You will agree with my words that any other drink can’t beat beverages, especially icy beverages in summer.
 But if anyone is looking for a refreshing and light taste with the addition of milk and sugar, then they would go for traditional iced coffee.
-A cold brew would be a perfect choice for those who like more caffeine with cream or milk on coffee.
+A cold brew would be perfect for those who like more caffeine with cream or milk on coffee.